TechnologyManagement/additions-documentation/Changelogs/Shipment Management Changelog.md

 Sales Header does not exist error after posting.

-Put a IF around SalesHeader.GETÂ onÂ "Shipment Management Buffer".GetStatus
+Put a IF around SalesHeader.GET on "Shipment Management Buffer".GetStatus

 SPM1.0.0.2
 ==========